natac13/seanpaulcampbell.com/apps/website/src/content/blog/opauth-react-router-part-2.md

     };
 ```

 From this we have learned that we need to handle the `start` and `code` states.
 And we do this by returning a `Response`.
 However, instead of the `Response` object, pointing to the OpenAuth server, we can return a `Response` object with a redirect to our own UI routes.
 Next stop is our `issuer.ts` file.
-The `start` state form has 2 inputs: `email` and `action`.
-The `code` state form has 3 inputs: `code`, `action`, and `email`.
+For the `start` state (requesting a code), our form needs 2 inputs: `email` and `action='request'`.
+The `code` state, we have one form that needs 3 inputs: `code`, `action=verify`, and `email`.
+This verifies the code.
 We also need to handle the ability to resend the code.
+For that, we have another form with an `action=resend` and using the `claims` to populate input(s) (usually the email).

 ### Issuer Updates